Cooking Diary – log 4 – 08/05/2012

 Here is a picture of its crumb.

-I have managed to create quite OK honeycomb crumb structure with this recipe, but it is not as open as the last time, maybe next time I will try less turn and fold for such small amount of dough and also not to try stretching it out so much while final shaping the croissant; there are plenty of room for improvement.
-But Bear love this recipe’s flavor, so he insisted that I keep this recipe for next times.
-I have baked croissant for almost 20 times now, one of the most popular bread of my kitchen.
+I have managed to create quite OK honeycomb crumb structure with this recipe, but it is not as open as the last time, maybe next time I will try less turn and fold for such small amount of dough and also not to try stretching it out so much while final shaping the croissant; there are plenty of room for improvement. 🙂 I have baked croissant for almost 20 times now, one of the most popular bread of my kitchen.
 Come back to my perfect croissant chronicle later.
 Promised!

 Also, some Cibatta are baked in my kitchen tonight.
 YAY, finally I collected enough courage to bake my very first Cibatta.
 I tried SteveB Double Hydration/ Double Flour Cibatta recipe here.
 His breads are gorgeous; his blog is one of my best bread “porn” blogs ever.
 Here is my loaf about baked.